 What happens if the screening suggests I am dyslexic?

-If appropriate, it will be recommended that you have a full diagnostic assessment with a Specialist Teacher.
-An SpLD assessment arranged through NUA costs £200, although the University is able to contribute £100 towards that cost for the vast majority of students.
+If appropriate, you will be referred on for a full diagnostic assessment.
+This costs £200, although the University contributes £100 towards that cost for the vast majority of students.
 Additional funding support is also available if you are in receipt of an NUA bursary, and through the Financial Support Fund.
-So, please don’t be put off by the cost of an assessment, just come and talk to us.
+Please don’t be put off by the cost of an assessment, just come and talk to us.

 If SpLD/dyslexia is confirmed, then you will be eligible to apply for the Disabled Students’ Allowance (DSA).
-You will be invited to make a feedback appointment with an NUA SpLD Specialist Tutor who will talk you through your diagnostic assessment report, answer any questions you may have, and assist you to apply for DSA.
+The next step is to make a feedback appointment with an Specialist Tutor.
+They will talk you through your diagnostic assessment report, answer any questions you may have, and assist you to apply for DSA.

 What benefit will I get from receiving DSA?

-As part of the process of applying for DSA you will be asked to attend a Needs Assessment where you will have the opportunity to discuss the difficulties you may experience as a result of your SpLD, and your Needs Assessor will recommend appropriate support and equipment for you.
-The Needs Assessment is not a test, it is a just a conversation, so it’s important to be honest about the challenges you experience as there is a wide range of support available.
-Quite often a Needs Assessor will recommend you receive Specialist Study Skills Tutorials, which you may be able to access via NUA*.
-These tutorials are intended to help students develop the skills they need to overcome their specific challenges, so this could be anything from essay planning and reading strategies to time management and presentation skills.
+As part of the process of applying for DSA you will be asked to attend a Needs Assessment where your Needs Assessor will recommend appropriate support and equipment for you.
+Quite often a Needs Assessor will recommend you receive Specialist Study Skills Tutorials, which are intended to help students develop the skills they need to overcome their specific challenges.
 Your Needs Assessor may also suggest some Assistive Technology you might find useful, such as TextHelp Read&Write, ClaroRead, or Grammerly.